 The ability to determine if a variance is minor in nature is relative to the impact the variance would have on adjacent lands.
 The size of the property in this circumstance does permit the ability for the development to be permitted without creating a streetscape that is not dominated by the principal use.
 Planning staff are satisfied that the requested variance is minor in this circumstance as it does not impede sight lines for ingress and egress to the property and is not anticipated to dominate the landscape of the subject lands.
-May 3, 2021 (3)

 4. Does the minor variance represent an appropriate or desirable use of land and buildings?

-The property is presently zoned A2 (Rural.
-The A2 zone permits detached dwelling units and accessory structures.

-Based on the topography of the subject lands, the request for the increase in height is considered appropriate.
+The property is presently zoned A1 (Agricultural).
+The A1 zone permits detached dwelling units and accessory structures.
+Based on the proposed location and the minimal site alterations required to accommodate the structure, the request for the increase in height is considered appropriate.
 The request for the increase in floor area is further considered appropriate as it will limit outside storage associated with the site.
 The requests are considered appropriate in this circumstance and a desirable use of the land and buildings.
 Legal and legislated requirements

-None

-Financial and resource implications
+Financial and resource implications None.

-None.